Henry Darger: The History of My Life

-Beginning in 1967, Darger wrote a roughly 5,000-page book entitled The History of My Life spanning eight volumes, of which only a small portion of the first volume actually includes autobiographical information.
-The first volume consists of a prologue in the form of a 36-page biblical commentary entitled "Descriptions from the Holy Bible", which gives descriptions of the books of the Bible.
+Beginning in 1967, Darger wrote The History of My Life, a roughly 5,000-page book spanning eight volumes, of which only a small portion of the first volume actually includes autobiographical information.
+The first volume consists of a prologue, "Descriptions from the Holy Bible", which is a 36-page biblical commentary which gives descriptions of the books of the Bible.
 This is followed by a roughly 200-page summary of his life, before beginning a separate unfinished story about a fictional tornado which spans for the remaining several thousand pages.

 Darger's autobiographical account gives a timeline of his life and descriptions of his interests.
 He elaborates very little on traumatic incidents in his life, only briefly noting them.
 He only once indirectly mentions his artistic works, complaining that he "cannot hardly stand on my feet because of my knee to paint on the top of the long picture".
 The chronological structure is repeatedly broken by Darger returning to past incidents and giving details he forgot.
 The second half of the autobiographical portion consists mainly of elaborations on previous portions of the book.
 After stating "There is one really important thing I must write which I have forgotten" on page 206, Darger diverts towards the introduction of a fictional tornado.
-Initially introduced as a 1906 tornado he recalled seeing as a teenager in southern Illinois, the story diverts to various accounts by fictional local eyewitnesses over around 1600 pages.
+Initially introduced as a 1906 tornado he recalled seeing as a teenager in southern Illinois, the story diverts to various accounts by fictional local eyewitnesses over around 1,600 pages.
 Tornado outbreaks in Chicago in 1967, as well as a rash of deadly Midwestern tornadoes in 1965, may have inspired the narrative.

 Much of the description of the tornado consists of repetitive and cyclical scenes of destruction, as the tornado destroys various cities and rural areas.
 The focus over the next thousand pages shifts towards a massive series of wildfires caused by the tornado, with lengthy descriptions of containment methods for the fire and their logistics.
 Dangerous smoke clouds emerge, and an underground "smoulder" creates new fires across the region as it emerges above ground.
 Darger, despite being depicted as a teenager at the beginning, is now described as an adult and leading firefighter.
 The fires are eventually revealed to have been created by four arsonists resentful about the marriage of a local woman.
-Around the 2900th page of the story, the focus returns to the tornado, which is eventually named "Sweetie Pie" and described as taking the shape of a "strangle-headed child cloud".
-For the following two thousand pages, most of the story alternates between academic panels discussing the shape of the storm and the court trials of both arsonists and the storm itself.
+Around the 2,900th page of the story, the focus returns to the tornado, which is eventually named "Sweetie Pie" and described as taking the shape of a "strangle-headed child cloud".
+For the following two thousand pages, most of the story alternates between academic panels discussing the shape of the storm and the court trials of both the arsonists and the storm itself.